fulldecent/blog.phor.net/_posts/2023-04-11-opensea-cooperated-sdn-sanctioned-transaction.md

 Thank you to Google for providing access to BigQuery public datasets and processing in support of this article.

 There may be other transactions with SDN and non-SDN entities, but I stopped looking.
 Queries across the entire Ethereum blockchain can be costly and I exhausted my allowance for several months working on this article.
-You can find other articles on this site (and associated older blogs I am converting over) that used thousands of USD of gas fees and other resources to bring you first-class reporting.
+You can find other articles on this site that used thousands of USD of gas fees and other resources to bring you first-class reporting.
 But for this one I relied on the free allowance from Google.

 Here is the query: